jalya001/Rudimentary-x86-32-OS/README.md

 # Rudimentary x86-32 OS
 An operating system built to serve as a showcase of simplified orthodox design.
 It has been tested on an i586 processor emulated via Bochs 2.8.

-Note it is heavily Work-In-Progress.
-This includes both the code and the below text.

-For architecturally unimportant details, see the code itself, which is annotated.
+For details not concerning the architecture, see the code itself, which is annotated.

 The OS has the following features: